lukebarton/curriculum-vitae/README.markdown

 _December 2010 – Present_

-Evolving delivers web and online marketing solutions based on their own in-house systems for the likes of J D Wetherspoons, British Sugar, RSPB and David Lloyd Leisure.
+Evolving delivers web and online marketing solutions based on their own in-house systems for the likes of J D Wetherspoons, TGI Fridays, British Sugar and David Lloyd Leisure.

 Development centres around, but is not limited to, the typical LAMP stack to deliver popular websites which generate revenue for our clients.